 - Will the skills help a student in other academic areas?

-The future is here and now.
-Curriculum can’t come from the past anymore.
+The curriculum needs to focus on the future as it relates to today’s world.
 We’re identifying the skills that transcend math, reading, science, etc. to look ahead at what a future job landscape might ask of a student.

 Our future success depends on what our students learn today.
 Future careers and education are unknown, but we can work collaboratively to help students think critically and come from a place of curiosity.